suobset/skushagra/docs/tech-config.md

 * [BBEdit](https://www.barebones.com/products/bbedit/): A macOS native Code Editor being developed for over 30 years.
 Super stable, packed with features, has a minor learning curve for the more advanced features that's worth it imo.
 * [Neovim](https://neovim.io/): a fork of vim with extended plugin support, and a more suistainable development model.
+* [Micro](https://micro-editor.github.io/): Terminal editor with regular keybindings and mouse support.
+Used in team settings.
 * [Jupyter](https://jupyter.org/): Data-based Python code, where an explanation & presentation of methods is absolutely crucial.
 Uses ```ipynb``` to split between Markdown cells or Python cells.
 * [KATE](https://kate-editor.org/): The GUI main for Alpine and Trisquel, provides all the core features of VS Code without the Microsoft stuff.

-### Retired
+### Non active

-I do not use these anymore, mainly because I don't have a reason to.
+I do not use these currently, mainly because I don't have a reason to.
 However, I might come back to them if a project mandates.
 This is not to say that these are bad editors, I just don't need them as of now.

 * [Spyder](https://www.spyder-ide.org/): Scientific computing in Python, having a variable explorer and data-exploration based features help a lot.
 * [RStudio](https://rstudio.com): I have a total of 2 projects on R. RStudio is really powerful for what it does, and has a genuinely very shallow learning curve (at least relatively).
 Good editor, I am just not the target demographic.